-Rationale/ justification for Related Party Transactions with Inox Wind Limited (IWL), Holding and Promoter Company and Resco Global Wind Services Private Limited (RGWSPL) (In relation to S. No. 1 and 2]
+Rationale/ justification for Related Party Transactions with Inox Wind Limited (IWL), Holding and Promoter Company and Resco Global Wind Services Private Limited (RGWSPL) (In relation to S. No. 1 and 21 arises in future may avail financial support from IWL for which enabling approval is also being sought.